BouaikIlham/OOP-school-library/README.md

 # OOP school library

-> In this project, I start building my school library app.
-In this initial step, I implement the classes to represent students and teachers.Also in this project, I use the Decorator design pattern to correct the names of people.
-I am going to finish creating the remaining classes for our school library and create the associations between them.
+> In this project I am going to finish creating the remaining classes for our school library and create the associations between them.